Orange County Title Curative Lawyer

 How Could a Cloudy Title Impact Your Business?

 For business leaders, cloudy titles are particularly damaging to the everyday course of business.
-Hiring the right attorney who is able to handle the many different property needs of your business means you need someone who is organized and can handle the many moving parts.
+Hiring the right attorney who can handle the various property needs of your business means you need someone who is organized and can handle the many moving parts.

 What Is a Quiet Title Claim?

 If the title in question has a dispute involving the rightful owner of the land, you may need to enter quiet title litigation.
-This process takes the legal approach to resolve any defects in the chain of title.
-This type of litigation is quite common and often occurs when there is a death of the title owner.
+This process resolves any defects in the chain of title.
+This type of litigation is quite common and occurs when the title owner dies.
 There may also be instances where squatters attempt to claim ownership of the property.
 Quiet title claims involve several key elements, including:

 • The property description, including the real address or common designation

-• The plaintiff title, which the determination of, will determine the quiet title is sought
+• The plaintiff’s title, the determination of which will determine whether the quiet title is sought

 • The date a determination is sought

-• A prayer for determination of the title of the plaintiff against adverse claims
+• A prayer for the determination of the title of the plaintiff against adverse claims

 The plaintiff has the burden of proof through clear and convincing evidence.